 Maximum egalitarianism

-V. Mechanisms
+VI.
+Mechanisms

 Dutch Auctions

-How it works: The auction begins with tokens priced above expected market value.
+The auction begins with tokens priced above expected market value.
 The price decreases linearly or along a curve over a set duration.
 Participants commit capital at any point.
 When total commitments equal total supply at the current price, the auction clears.
 All participants receive tokens at the clearing price, with excess capital refunded.

-Can clear at unexpectedly low prices if demand is weak, or high prices if demand spikes.
+Tradeoffs include requiring participants to monitor the auction and make timing decisions.
+Auctions can clear at unexpectedly low prices if demand is weak, or high prices if demand spikes.
+Whales can still dominate without per-wallet caps.

-When to use: When you need price discovery and want to raise a specific amount.
+Use when you need price discovery and want to raise a specific amount.
 Works well for project treasuries and protocol-owned liquidity.
+Implementations include Gnosis Auction, Paradigm's Gradual Dutch Auction, and custom implementations on Balancer or Uniswap v4.

 Batch Auctions